 Because of tenant turnover in our panel of residential properties, the elements of this household sample will not be identical from year to year.
 When we encounter a new occupant in a monitored housing unit we plan to administer the baseline survey instrument, which includes an extensive retrospective on residential mobility and associated circumstances of housing, family size and composition, income, employment, and place of work.
-Despite tenant turnover, the sample of households interviewed each year will still constitute a stratified random sample of all households.
+Despite tenant turnover, the sample of households interviewed each year will still constitute a stratified random sample of all households, provided that the sampling frame of residential properties is updated each year to include newly constructed housing.